digital-chemistry-laboratory/morfeus/docs/pyramidalization.rst

 Pyramidalization can be calculated for any tetracoordinate atom as described in [1]_.
 An important alteration to the original recipe is made for extreme cases of pyramidalization.
-As suggested by Tobias Hensch [ref], the sign of the α angle is adjusted to be negative (:numref:`pyramidalization`).
+As suggested by Tobias Gensch [ref], the sign of the α angle is adjusted to be negative (:numref:`pyramidalization`).
 When the angle between vector c and the sum of vectors a and b is acute, the α angle will be taken as negative.
 Correspondingly, the pyramidalization value *P* is